Ajay K. Sood

 Ajay Kumar Sood (born 26 June 1951) is an Indian physicist and researcher currently serving as the 4th Principal Scientific Adviser to the Government of India.

-He holds 2 United States and 5 Indian patents, and is known for his research findings on graphene and nanotechnology.
+He holds two United States and five Indian patents, and has contributed to research on graphene and nanotechnology.
 He is a Distinguished Honorary Professor of Physics at the Indian Institute of Science, Bangalore.

-The Government of India honoured him in 2013, with the Padma Shri for his contributions to the fields of science and technology.
-Sood was elected a Fellow of the Royal Society (FRS) in 2015.
-He has been on the Physical Sciences jury for the Infosys Prize from 2019.
-He serves as an Associate Editor for ACS Nano.
+He was awarded the Padma Shri by the Government of India in 2013 for his contributions to science and technology.
+He was elected a Fellow of the Royal Society (FRS) in 2015.

+Since 2019, he has served on the Physical Sciences jury for the Infosys Prize.
+He is an associate editor of ACS Nano.

 Biography

 The sound of music is also deep physics.
 Of course, you don't need to know that to appreciate music says Dr. Ajay K. Sood.

 Ajay Kumar Sood was born on 26 June 1951, in Gwalior, India.
-He graduated in physics (BSc Hons) from the Punjab University, Chandigarh, in 1971, and followed it with a master's degree, (MSc Hons) a year later, from the same university.
-In 1973, he joined the Indira Gandhi Centre for Atomic Research, Kalpakkam, as a scientist where he worked till 1988.
-During this period, he enrolled for research at the Indian Institute of Science from where he obtained his PhD, in 1982.
-He also did post doctoral research at the Max Planck Institute für Festkörperforschung, Stuttgart, Germany, from 1983 to 1985.
+He obtained a BSc (Hons) degree in physics in 1971 and a MSc (Hons) degree in 1972 from Punjab University, Chandigarh.

+In 1973, he joined the Indira Gandhi Centre for Atomic Research, Kalpakkam, where he worked until 1988.
+During this period, he pursued doctoral research at the Indian Institute of Science, obtaining a PhD in 1982.
+He subsequently carried out postdoctoral research at the Max Planck Institute für Festkörperforschung, Stuttgart, Germany, from 1983 to 1985.

 The Indian Institute of Science (IISc) offered Sood the post of an associate professor at the institution in 1988, which he accepted.
-In 1994, he was promoted as the Professor of the Department of Physics at IISc.
+In 1994, he was promoted as the professor of the Department of Physics at IISc.
 Four years later, he rose to the position of the chairman of the Division of Physical and Mathematical Sciences, IISc, which he held until 2008.
 Sood has also been holding the position of the honorary professor at the Jawaharlal Nehru Centre for Advanced Scientific Research, Bengaluru since 1993.

 Sood lives in Bengaluru, Karnataka state, India, associating himself with the Indian Institute of Science and the Jawaharlal Nehru Centre for Advanced Scientific Research.